 Feasibility

-“Antiquated uninspired technology
+Antiquated uninspired technology

 that preserves the past rather than innovates for the future

-is usually ripe for disruption”
+usually ripe for disruption

 “Outmoded technology is retained

-not because it’s the best way to do things for consumers,
+t’s the best way to do things for consumers,

-but because it’s the best way to do things for a few entrenched business interests.
+t’s the best way to do things for a few entrenched business interests.

-That’s an opportunity to give the world what it really needs.”
+ts an opportunity to give the world what it really needs.”

-- Forbes Business Magazine
+- Forbes Business

 Adoption of Solar Thermal is intuitive, robust - yet under-developed

-The global-wide paradox: while the world’s foremost countries are currently
+The global-wide paradox: while the worlds foremost countries are currently

-validating solar thermal’s effective ability to significantly reduce the high costs,
+validating solar thermals effective ability to significantly reduce the high costs,

-enormous energy consumption and carbon pollution from heating water it is still extraordinarily constrained by the encumbrance of forty-year-old technology.
+consumption and carbon pollution from heating water it is still extraordinarily constrained by the encumbrance of forty-year-old technology.

 Well-established feasibility

-Solar water heating has a long-established theoretical functionality,
+Solar water heating has a long-established theoretical functionality

 a well-proven global-wide solution for eco-friendly energy-and-cost savings.

-Unfortunately American consumers know little of solar thermal’s benefits.
+Unfortunately American consumers know little of solar thermals benefits.

 Europe and China are stealthily and extensively outpacing U.S. installs,